Privacy & Cookies Policy

 Data Protection Registrar

-We are obliged by the Data Protection Act 1998 to follow certain principles of ‘good information handling’ to protect any personal data we hold.
+We are obliged by the GDPR 2018 to follow certain principles of ‘good information handling’ to protect any personal data we hold.
 We are also obliged to register with the Data Protection Registrar, which we have done.

 We collect information in the following ways: